soundarmoorthy/falcon/README.md

 # ASP.NET Core File Upload

 **TL;DR** : I was searching in internet for a very simple lightweight FileUpload plugin using HTML, ASP.NET Core Web API and was not able to find one.
 So i wrote it on my own.
+This is primarily for the purpose of deploying .NET packages to servers.
+As of now there is no good way of copying (or) deploying content to target machines securely.

 ## What does it do
-Allows the upload of a file from simple HTML page to a ASP.
+Allows the upload of a zip file from simple HTML page to a ASP.
 NET Core web server using API.
+You can also use CURL to pose the zip file.
+In the server side, it unzip the file to a new folder (with a new guid) and then return the directory of the folder.

 ## How does it work